Randomized truncation of quantum states: Introduction

 In \cref{sec:trace-dist}, we show that the results in \cref{thm:informal-approx} also apply in the setting where the limited resource is entanglement, and where one aims to approximate a pure bipartite state by states with lower Schmidt rank.
 We also bound the variance of observable expectation estimates obtained as a result of these randomized truncations in \Cref{sec:variance}.

-\paragraph{When randomized truncation is useful.} In \cref{thm:informal-approx}, it is important that our target states are pure states.
-The more general question of approximating mixed states with mixtures of $k$-sparse states, or even determining whether a given mixed state can be decomposed into $k$-sparse states, is $\NP$-complete.
-These, and other hardness results, are discussed in \cref{sec:hardness}.
-We also discuss a range of representative examples in \cref{sec:examples} to give a sense of when the quadratic improvement in trace distance is or is not possible.
+\paragraph{When randomized truncation is useful.} We discuss a range of representative examples in \cref{sec:examples} to give a sense of when the quadratic improvement in trace distance is or is not possible.
 This turns out to depend on the decay rate of the sorted entries of the target vector, and specifically on the relation between the $\ell_1$ and $\ell_2$ norms of its tails.

 \paragraph{Numerics and application to MPS.} An important motivation for our work is the application to randomized methods for simulating quantum systems, which we explore numerically in \cref{sec:MPS}.
 In particular, matrix product states are a widely used technique for modelling quantum states where our randomized truncation schemes can be used as a drop-in replacement for the usual deterministic approach to reducing bond dimension.
 Code for our paper is available at \url{https://github.com/angusjlowe/rtrunc}.
 It includes a package for computing optimal approximations for pure states as well as code to reproduce the plots in this paper.